EmilHvitfeldt/ISLR-tidymodels-labs/docs/09-support-vector-machines.md

 ## [1]   63 2309
 ```

 There is a very large number of predictors compared to the number of rows.
-This indicates that a linear kernel as the added flexibility we would get from a polynomial or radial kernel is unnecessary.
+This indicates that a linear kernel will be preferable, as the added flexibility we would get from a polynomial or radial kernel is unnecessary.

 ```r